glotzerlab/gsd/INSTALLING.rst

 Run tests
 ^^^^^^^^^

-**gsd** has extensive unit tests to verify correct execution.
+**GSD** has extensive unit tests to verify correct execution.
 Tests require python 3.2 or newer to execute.

 Run ``nosetests`` in the source directory to execute all unit tests.
 This requires that the python module is on the python path.